dayan9265/climate-change-awereness-pandemic/README.md

 Based on **Wikipedia** article page views, we will aim at discerning the effect of the 2020 lockdown on the interest for the climate crisis.
 This will be done at different scales, and by analyzing the emerging lexical themes in the researched articles.
 We will also link this to the restriction level of the concerned countries.

 ## How did the covid crisis impact people's lifestyle, mobility and localization ?
 The effect of the pandemic on the mobility were drastic.
-Starting around early March, the transit, driving and walking time, reported from Apple mobile phones,  drastically decreased in most countries.
+Starting around early March, the transit, driving and walking time, reported from **Apple mobile phones**,  drastically decreased in most countries.
 The changes range from only small changes in certain countries like Sweden to up to 10% of the baseline value for the countries with strictest lockdown like Italy or France.

 <label for="mobility">Choose a type of mobility to display its evolution over time:</label>
 <select name="mobility" id="mobility">